ka-shifuka/love-template/README.md

 rm -rf .git/
 ```

-important this only can used in linux envroment because is use command like
-zip, rm and mkdir

 if you wanna create a game.love file you can use make or lua .make.lua
 ```bash
 make # this make _dist/game.love